 My recommendation is to serve the grilled chicken with these roasted lemon basil potatoes.
 The combination of the spices with the lemon and basil flavors is fantastic.

 If you have any grilled chicken leftover, you can transfer it to an airtight container and store in the fridge.

-More delicious chicken breast recipes:
+More delicious chicken marinade recipes:

 Full Printable Recipe